mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ---

+## Consolidation theory

+Consolidation theory suggests that memories are not immediately stored and are instead slowly consolidated.
+For consolidation to occur, the following must be satisfied:

+- Physical change (strengthening of synaptic connections)
+- No disruptions (alcohol, knocks to the head) must occur during consolidation
+- At least 30 minutes must pass for the memory to 'set'

+### Long-term potentiation

+Long-term potentiation (or LTP for short) refers to the long-lasting enhancement of synaptic transmission.
+Neurons that fire together become sensitive to each other, leading to strengthening of neural pathways.

 ### Memory over the lifespan

 - Tend to decline in short-term memory when dealing with complex tasks, however for simple tasks its fine